 Coverage is a major way that production companies, studios, agents, and managers filter screenplay submissions from thousands of writers to pass along to the higher-ups who may not have time to read every single script that comes their way.
 This is also an important part of the screening process for competitions.
 Coverage scores help narrow the field from thousands of submissions down to a manageable list of Semifinalists and Finalists for competition juries.

-You can think of screenplay coverage as a kind of book report for your script.
-While coverage packages differ from classic to comprehensive, most coverage packages from a professional reader or story analyst provides feedback and notes in these four main categories:
+Script coverage is a kind of book report for a script.
+Most coverage from a professional reader or story analyst provides feedback and notes in these four main categories:

 - Cover Page: This one-sheet provides general information about the project, including things like: title, writer(s) name(s), format, genre, setting/period, logline, tagline, comps, page count, draft #, attachments, commercial potential, target audience, whether the project will be well-received by the target audience, and where it could thrive (film, TV, digital, etc).
 It also includes the “Pass/Consider/Recommend.”